kubernetes-sigs/gateway-api/geps/gep-713/index.md

 In the real world, of course, things can be much more complex.
 There may be multiple conflicting metaresources, or the user might attempt to apply a metaresource that they aren't allowed to, or there may be errors in the metaresources.
 The controller(s) implementing the metaresources MUST be able to handle all of these cases, and MUST communicate status correctly in all situations.

+This section describes concepts and aspects for implementing metaresource and policy objects.

+### Responsibility

+Metaresources and policies are typically implemented and managed by a custom controller.
+This controller can be the same controller that is responsible for managing the objects that are targeted by the metaresources or another controller specifically responsible for the aspect of the object that the metaresource augments or modifies.
+For policy kinds of metaresources, this controller is often referred to as the "policy controller".

+Ultimately, it is the responsibility of the controller to provide enough information to resource owners that help circumvent or mitigate the discoverability problem (described in the next section).
+This typically involves populating the status stanza of the target objects, although may as well resort to additional tools (e.g. CRDs, CLI tools) that help visualize the hierarchical topology of target objects and policies, effective policies, etc.

+### Policy structure

-Additionally, since this GEP defines a pattern rather than an API field or resource, it is not possible to enumerate all possible metaresource and/or policy kinds in this GEP.
+since this GEP defines a pattern rather than an API field or resource, it is not possible to enumerate all possible metaresource and/or policy kinds in this GEP.
 This means that policies MUST follow a well-known structure so that Gateway API users and implementations can work with them in a consistent way, and this GEP focuses on that well-known structure.

-#### Policy structure
+A typical Policy resource contains:

+- Kubernetes metadata elements: `apiVersion`, `kind`, and `metadata`;
+- a `spec` stanza, where the targets and other fields ("spec proper") of the policy are declared;
+- a `status` stanza.

-A typical Policy resource might look like the following:
+A particular Policy resource might look like the following:

 ```yaml
 apiVersion: policies.example.com/v1